 - The reason why they have this unique sleep pattern is that the Amazonian jungle is dangerous and filled with predators.
 Consequently, sleeping for long durations would expose them to many threats.

-Among various tribes around the world, diverse sleep patterns appear to serve survival advantages or cultural needs.
+Among various tribal populations around the world, diverse sleep patterns appear to serve survival advantages or cultural needs.
 Even when the reasons are unclear, these examples show polyphasic sleep has been natural and frequent throughout human history under the proper environments.

 Main author: Crimson